BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 scope to keep the team busy for the full duration of the exercise.
-The biggest success was that everyone on the team gained valuable experience in working in a distributed team, with some of today's most important technologies, and practiced agile principles and extreme programming.
+The biggest success was that everyone on the team gained valuable experience in working in a distributed team, with some of today's most important technologies, and practised agile principles and extreme programming.